-Our analysis categorizes the identified threats into three classes based on the NES mechanism exploited.
-The results demonstrate that all three classes of vulnerabilities are prevalent in the open-source model, with \textit{Context Poisoning} (C1) being the most dominant when context sources were directly contaminated.
-When the contexts were not poisoned, the model still exhibits significant vulnerabilities in \textit{Transactional Edits} (C2) and \textit{Human-IDE Interaction} (C3).
+Our analysis categorizes the identified threats into three classes based on the NES mechanism exploited in~\redlight{\autoref{sec:dissection}}.
+The results demonstrate that all three classes of vulnerabilities are present in the open-source model,with \textit{Context Contamination} (C1) being the most dominant when context sources were directly contaminated.
+When the contexts were not contaminated, the model still exhibits significant vulnerabilities in \textit{Transactional Edits} (C2) and \textit{Human-IDE Interaction} (C3).